Interpol busts international pedophilia ring | DW | 23.05.2019

 In early 2018, police made the first arrests, capturing the site's main administrator, Montri Salangam in Thailand.
 He was seen abusing the 11 boys, one of whom was his nephew.
 Another administrator, Ruecha Tokputza, was detained in Australia.

-In June that year, Salangam was sentenced to 146 years in prison for child rape, human trafficking as well as possession and distribution of child sex abuse material by a Thai court.
-Tokputza was sentenced to 40 years in prison in Australia.
+In June that year, a Thai court sentenced Salangam to 146 years in prison for child rape, human trafficking as well as possession and distribution of child sex abuse material.
+Tokputza was jailed for 40 years in Australia — the highest sentence ever handed down for child sexual abuse in the country.

 Five men have been arrested in Finland for sexually abusing children and then distributing films online.
 They also received films from other child sexual abuse networks in 17 Western countries.
 (27.03.2019)